aoloe/php-senape/README.md

   - [ ] read the comments as mysql
   - [ ] return real comments
 - [ ] add comments
-  - [ ] add the first comment
+  - [x] add the first comment
   - [ ] only allow to get notifications if the email field is filled (javascript mandatory)
   - [ ] for each first comment on the page, add the page information in the json file (the request should state the last seen comment)
-  - [ ] make sure that json the file is locked (for read/write) between read and write
+  - [x] make sure that json the file is locked (for read/write) between read and write
     - only block user that want to read for writing
-    - others should not fail when the file is currently locked
     - http://stackoverflow.com/questions/2450850/read-and-write-to-a-file-while-keeping-lock
+  - [ ] setting for the filesystem access rights to the generated files
+  - [ ] store the comments as json
+  - [ ] store the comments as mysql
 - [ ] spam protection
   - [ ] use fake hidden fields that only get filled by bots?
-  - [ ] store the comments as json
-  - [ ] store the comments as mysql
 - [ ] add an http router/controller for processing the requests
 - [ ] add a simple administration interface
   - [ ] show the url to be inserted in the javascript call